Raisa Lobo, BA in Philosophy, Class of ’14

 Errol C. Dauis, BA in Philosophy Class of ’07

-Errol C. Dauis is an associate at Kronick Moskovitz Tiedemann & Girard, a full-service law firm based in Sacramento.
-Mr. Dauis represents private- and public-sector employers across a broad spectrum of employment law, providing his clients with advice and counsel and representing them in litigation.
+Errol Dauis is an associate at Kronick Moskovitz Tiedemann & Girard, a full-service law firm based in Sacramento.
+Mr. Dauis represents private- and public-sector employers across a broad spectrum of employment law, providing his clients with counsel and representing them in litigation.
 In 2004, Mr. Dauis earned his Associate in Arts in Philosophy from Cerritos College.
 In 2007, he earned his Bachelor of Arts in Philosophy from Cal State Long Beach and graduated Cum Laude.
 While at CSULB, Mr. Dauis interned with the Orange County Office of the Public Defender, participated in the Philosophy Department’s Honors Program, and was selected as the Philosophy Department’s Outstanding Graduate of 2007.
-In 2011, Mr. Dauis graduated from the UC Davis School of Law, where he served as the Editor in Chief of the UC Davis Law Review.
-Mr. Dauis was admitted to the State Bar of California in 2011.
+In 2011, Mr. Dauis graduated from the UC Davis School of Law, where he served as the Editor in Chief of the UC Davis Law Review, and was admitted to the State Bar of California.
 In addition to practicing law, he currently serves as an Adjunct Lecturer at UC Davis School of Law and on the Board of Directors of the Davis Food Co-op.
 Mr. Dauis currently lives in Sacramento with his wife and their dog.

 Chhunny Chhean, BA in Philosophy & English, Class of ’05